Gift Ideas for Boomers: Thoughtful Presents for the Generation

 Electronics

-If the boomer consistently uses a smartphone, laptop, or desktop but doesn’t have an iPad, that would be a great gift.
+If the Boomer in your life regularly uses a smartphone, laptop, or desktop but doesn’t yet have an iPad, that could be a perfect gift — especially for reading, browsing, or staying in touch with family.

 IOUs

-If money is tight, or even if it’s not, IOUs are great gifts for the boomer.
-IOUs that we can cash in when needed.
-Examples could be mowing the lawn, weeding the flower bed, cleaning the baseboards, shopping trip to the mall, a car wash, a trip to the attic, or washing the windows.
-You notice I’m listing some things that I would like to receive…
+If money’s tight — or even if it’s not — IOUs make wonderful gifts for Boomers.
+The kind we can cash in when we need them most!
+Think practical help or quality time: mowing the lawn, weeding the flower beds, cleaning baseboards, a shopping trip to the mall, a car wash, hauling something down from the attic, or washing the windows.

 More to Come!

-I’ll keep adding to this list as I hear from my friends.
-I’m sure there are things I haven’t thought of and I would love to hear from you if you’re a baby boomer.
-What kind of gifts do you like?
-What do you NOT like?
-Drop me a comment and let me know.
-I’ll add it to the blog post))
+II’ll keep adding to this list as I hear from friends — I’m sure there are plenty of great ideas I haven’t thought of yet.
+If you’re a Baby Boomer, I’d love to hear from you!
+What kinds of gifts do you love to receive?
+And what would you rather not get?
+Drop me a comment and let me know — I just might add your suggestion to this post. 😊

 Leave a Reply